Fattcat/DonkRFID-Clonner/README.md

 5. 2x Resistor with 220 Ohm (for buttons !)
 6. Bread Board
 7. Some Wires (about 20pcs)
+8. Arduino SD Card Module (Used only for DonkRFID-OledV3-SaveToSD-Card.ino)
 ### Optional for more precisely use.
 1. 2x LED Diodes (RED and GREEN) and 2x 220 Ohm resistor (if u use LEDs)
 ### 📣 INFO 📣